 Cloud computing is a data storage service or computing service provider that we can run from anywhere on the Internet instead of hosting those in the local servers.
 Cloud computing is not static in one place.

-Cloud computing is adapted worldwide nowadays.
+Cloud computing is adopted worldwide nowadays.
 The most important benefit is the reduction of liabilities as everything is managed by the service provider.
 Cloud computing is not just for storing data, it has hosts of other services and options.

 We have even the option of scaling up and down the service and storage as per our demand in the cloud with minimal time and price within minutes as compared to local servers which take a lot of time and effort to scale up and waste money when we scale down.